-When he was urged to write his memoirs by his childhood friend and fellow writer, Sol Stein, James Baldwin (1924 – 1987) was already a novelist and living quite comfortably as an expat in Paris.
+When he was urged to write his memoirs by his childhood friend and fellow writer, Sol Stein, James Baldwin (August 2, 1924 – December 1, 1987) was already a novelist and living as an expat in Paris.
 Baldwin was uninterested in returning to America and even moreso, uninterested in becoming what society termed a “Negro writer” a generalization that diminished the so-defined writer’s voice and talent.
 1

 This collection of memory and observation, Notes of a Native Son, urgently and beautifully articulated a) that Black Americans were being, and had been always oppressed by a complacent society; and b) how this dehumanization of one leg of society dehumanized the entire body.

 Our dehumanization of the Negro is inseparable from the dehumanization of ourselves: the loss of our own identity is the price we pay for our annulment of his.
 Time and our own force act as our allies, creating an impossible, a fruitless tension between the traditional master and slave.
 Impossible and fruitless because, literal and visible as this tension has become, it has nothing to do with reality.

 Heeding Hemingway’s advice to write one true thing, Baldwin stuck to his truth of experience.
 “Everything depends on how relentlessly one forces from this experience the last drop.”